bannmoore/roleplay-realm-archive-infra/README.md

 ### Prerequisites

-This Terraform configuration expects two resources to already exist:
+This Terraform configuration expects the following resources to already exist:
 - A container app registry called "bam"

 ### Deployment